NeoViews/BeyondSight/README.md

 # BeyondSight

 -----------------------------------
-Notes on the datasert from the Challenge Advisor
+Notes on the dataset from the Challenge Advisor
 -----------------------------------